 An unattended full repair performs all possible repair operations that do not require your input.
-This is the suggested means of repair unless you are told by Novell® technical support to perform other operations manually.
+This is the suggested means of repair unless you are told by Novell technical support to perform other operations manually.

 The log file is displayed by default when the repair completes.
-The log file is a text file named DSREPAIR.LOG, stored in the SYS:SYSTEM directory.
+The log file is a text file named dsrepair.log and it is stored in the sys:system directory.